Grammar Quiz

 Noun Clause as Object of a Preposition

 Prepositions always take objects.
-The object to a preposition can be a single word or group of words.
-The following are examples of noun clauses that act as the object to prepositions.
+The object to a preposition can be a single word or a group of words.
+The following are examples of noun clauses that act as the object of prepositions.

 • The teacher talked about how she won the dance competition.